6Mushahid9/Social-Media/Readme.md

 # About this project:
 [Taking help from](https://youtu.be/K8YELRmUb5o?si=53eeq6H7Ck9bS_p_)

+if you want to add some garbage data then watch at: 1:35
 # Notes

 1. **bodyParser**: This middleware parses incoming request bodies in a middleware before your handlers, making it available under the req.body property.